NitrousT/ESRGAN-638/README.md

 # ESRGAN-638
 Term Project for GNR-638

-ESRGAN is based on SRGAN model with a few changes in it.
-This model is a lot deeper than the SRGAN.
+This is my implementation of Enhanced Super-Resolution GAN with a few changes to eliminate checkerboard artifacts.
+This code includes the trained weights for repoducibility.